ghostop14/sparrow-wifi/README.md

 An alternate port can also be specified with: sudo sparrowwifiagent.py --port=&lt;myport&gt;

+To use mavlink to pull GPS from a drone use the --mavlinkgps parameter:
+  --mavlinkgps MAVLINKGPS
+                        Use Mavlink (drone) for GPS.
+Options are: '3dr' for a Solo, 'sitl' for local simulator, or full connection string ('udp/tcp:&lt;ip&gt;:&lt;myport&gt;' such as:
+                        'udp:10.1.1.10:14550')

 you can also enable mavlink GPS capabilities here on the command-line with the --mavlinkgps switch.
 See --help for details.

 ## Raspberry Pi Notes